Rickyk10/RAPTOR-Hierarchical-AI-Document-Retrieval-System/README.md

 This project aims to demonstrate the power of hierarchical document representation for robust and efficient RAG applications, enhancing the accuracy and relevance of LLM-generated answers.

-> _(Optional: Link to a demo video/GIF demonstrating the system in action - highly recommended for impact!)_

 ## ✨ Features